Empowering Teachers to Improve Education Outcomes

 Over the first year of a three-year Teacher Changemaker Journey, teachers engage, in particular, in selecting and implementing teacher-led ‘micro-innovations’ to gain confidence and comfort in changing classroom practice.
 STiR collates the best ‘micro-innovations’ in education taking place in classrooms and staff rooms locally and globally to inspire teachers, reflecting the belief that the most effective method of change is to build on what the best teachers and schools are already doing.

-With these measures in place, IDinsight has now partnered with STiR for two large-scale, stratified cluster-randomized evaluations in India, with a goal of improving programmatic learning about how to change classroom practice and improve student learning.
+With these measures in place, IDinsight then partnered with STiR for two large-scale, stratified cluster-randomized evaluations in India, with a goal of improving programmatic learning about how to change classroom practice and improve student learning.

 * Please contact Heather Lanthorn for technical appendices.